lgtm-migrator/connect-js/client/README.md

 You first need to initialize the client instance, called `OAuth2Client`.
 This class takes the following constructor parameters:

-- `providerURL`: The base URL corresponding to the Provider.
+- `openIDConfigurationURL`: The URL to retrieve the OpenID configuration.
 - `clientID`: Client ID of the online service (e.g. internet website, application) that uses the Provider Authentication and Authorization service for its User.
 - `clientSecret`: Paired with the client ID, used to authenticate the Application from which the User intent to sign in.
 - `redirectURI`: URI used to redirect to the original Application website after a successful login in on Connect.